spex-xray/spex-help/source/models/pion.rst

 Another example is a too hard powerlaw without high energy cut-off, where Compton-heating might be very strong.
 In this case SPEX renders an error message, and you cannot trust the result of the calculation anymore.
-The only remedie is to adjust your model parameters or the allowed range for them in case of spectral fitting or error searches.
+The only remedy is to adjust your model parameters or the allowed range for them in case of spectral fitting or error searches.

 Adiabatic cooling